FAQ

 What's this OTSOT thing about?

-Okay, so why the obsession with the band Marillion?
+Why the obsession with the band Marillion?

 Why do you often say 'Ford' and 'sport' in a stupid way?

 In the UK the Ford Motor Company has long been based around the county of Essex.
-So Jonny and Richard started adopting an exaggerated Essex accent when saying 'Ford' and it's now got out of hand.
+So Jonny and Richard started adopting an exaggerated Essex accent when saying 'Ford' and 'Transit' and it's now got out of hand.
 'Sport' somehow got dragged along too.
 Probably because of the Range Rover Sport, an SUV quite popular amongst the people of Essex.
 This whole thing might have its roots in Richard's observation that older people from East London, many of whom moved out to Essex, could make 'war' into a four syllable word.

 How do you spell the Smith and Sniff pronunciation of 'sport'?